In their greed they will make up clever lies to get hold of your money. But God condemned them long ago, and their destruction will not be delayed.

 They're putting us down to build us back up.
 But this transformation is not of God.
 Neither is this structure built on The Rock.
 Nor do their images look like Jesus.

-## Beautiful Like Esther: Today's Beauty Biz (Part 3)
+## Beautiful Like Esther Update: The Beauty Biz (Part 3)